This article is part of The Ascender, the Highrise platform for articles and resources.

 • In this coaching style, coaches work with clients to develop a compelling vision for the future.

-• A vision coach assists clients in setting actionable goals that bring the client closer to the previously set vision.
+• A vision coach assists clients in setting actionable goals that bring the client closer to the vision.

 • Vision coaching takes a long-term approach to professional development.